XiaofengdiZhu/GigavoltDoc/src/en/base/shift/truth_table.md

 * [NCalc Operators](ncalc/operators) `= > < + - * /`and etc.
 * [NCalc Functions](ncalc/functions) `if Max Sin`and etc.
-  The unit of measurement related to trigonometric functions is radians.
+  The unit of measurement related to trigonometric functions is radian.
 Besides the functions mentioned in the article, you can also use`Atan2 Cosh Sinh Tanh` in this mod.
 These functions will convert numbers to double precision floating point numbers before calculating, and the calculation process will keep the decimal, finally the output will automatically remove the decimal part.
   In addition, the`Rount`function with two parameters will give strange results, and it's not solved.
 * [NCalc Values](ncalc/values) `9876 1.23e9 true false`and etc.
   You can use`PI() E()` to get Archimedes' constant π and Euler's number _e_ in this mod.